 Compare and consider the different caregivers you visited during your search.
 Ask other parents about the caregiver.
-Call the regional office of the New York State Office of Children and Family Services for the licensing history (including regulatory violations) of regulated programs.
-To contact your local regional office call 1-800-732-5207 or visit the website at www.ocfs.state.ny.us.
-Then decide where you feel comfortable leaving your child and if it is the best fit for your family.
+Call the regional office of the New York State Office of Children and Family Services for the licensing history (including regulatory violations) for any regulated program.
+To contact your local regional office, call 1-800-732-5207 or visit the website at www.ocfs.state.ny.us.
+Then decide where you feel comfortable leaving your children and if it is the best fit for your family.